Huércal-Overa

 Huércal-Overa is a town and a municipality of Almería province, in the autonomous community of Andalusia, Spain, located near the border with the province of Murcia.
-The population of Huércal-Overa in 2018 was 18, 816.
-Huércal-Overa is situated in the Valley of Almanzora and its main economic sources have to do with agricultural activities.
-It is the main town of Levante Almeriense shire.
+It is the largest municipality in the comarca of Levante Almeriense.
+The population of Huércal-Overa in 2018 was 18,816.
+Huércal-Overa is situated in the Valley of Almanzora and has a primarily agriculturally-driven economy.
 It celebrates its yearly fair on the 3rd weekend of October.